hypertidy/PROJ/README.md

 (The [mapproject](https://CRAN.R-project.org/package=mapproject) package
 uses all its own internal code).

-Only rgdal and proj4 provide raw access to coordinate transformations for R vectors.
+Packages sf, rgdal and proj4 provide raw access to coordinate transformations for R vectors. `sf::sf_project()` is the winner, but is embedded in a package that does many other things.
 Rgdal only has project forward and project inverse and always works in degrees proj4 has the more general `ptransform()` but requires manual conversion of degree values into radians.
 PROJ (PROJ.4) internally works only with radians.

 The rgdal function `project()` won’t transform with a third Z coordinate.
-The sf function `st_transform()` cannot work with geocentric coordinates.
+The sf functions do work with geocentric coords.

 The packages rgdal, sf, lwgeom are now compatible with PROJ 5 (and 6) and don’t need any further attention in this regard.
 They work fine